hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

    In this procedure, the prompt ``user@host$`` is used for commands that should be run in the terminal window for the host system.

 #.
-Downloading the Docker images for the Sawtooth demo environment can take
+Downloading the Docker images for the Sawtooth environment can take
    several minutes.
 Wait until you see output that shows the containers registering and creating initial blocks.
 Once you see output that resembles the following example, you can move on to the next step.